neondatabase/website/content/docs/guides/liquibase.md

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
 To learn more about Luquibase, please refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide steps you through downloading and installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change, and rolling back a schema change.
-We'll also take a look a developer workflow that uses Liquibase with Neon's branching feature.
-The workflow involves making schema changes on a database development branch and apply the changes back to the database on your main branch.
+This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change, and rolling back a schema change.

 ## Prerequisites